 THTR:1411 | Comedy and Society | 3 |

 The social work major prepares students for employment in social service areas such as public welfare, child welfare, human service organizations, mental health, health providers (such as hospitals, hospice, skilled care, substance abuse treatment), senior services, group services, residential treatment for youth and persons with disabilities, and corrections.
 Many graduates continue with advanced study in social work or related physical and mental health professions.
-Overall employment of social workers is projected to grow 16 percent from 2016-2026 (Bureau of Labor Statistics).
+Overall employment of social workers is projected to grow 7% from 2022–2032 (Bureau of Labor Statistics).
+Explore how social workers help individuals, groups, and families across their lifespans on the National Association of Social Workers website.

 The Pomerantz Career Center offers multiple resources to help students find internships and jobs.